bitboom/bitboom.github.io/_posts/2020-08-07-rust-macro-system.md

 The mul is = 12
 ```

-There are two brances at calculate macro.
+There are two branches.
 One is *sum* and another is *mul*.

 Within () is *$name:expr* which matches
-any Rust expression and
+any Rust expression.
+And it
-gives the expression the name $name.
+gives matched expression the name as $name.
-The each branch takes two expression *$e1 and $e2*.
+The each branch of example
+takes two expression *$e1 and $e2*.

 We can force types to expression like *let var1: usize = $e1*.

-This looks nice technique.

 #### + Variadic
-Let's take variadic arguments.
+Let's take variadic arguments on above example.
-I will only apply it to *sum*.
+I will only apply it to *sum* to compare.

 ```rust
 macro_rules! calculate {